-- a cooperative agreement (U01) to conduct the study
+- Cooperative agreement (U01) to conduct the study

-NIDDK supports implementation planning cooperative agreements (U34) for multi-center clinical studies.
 Proposed studies should be hypothesis-driven and focus on a disease relevant to the mission of NIDDK.
-Proposals are expected to improve understanding, diagnosis, prevention or treatment of the disease being studied.
+Proposals are expected to improve understanding, diagnosis, prevention, or treatment of the disease being studied.

 Read the Program Announcement

-More detailed instructions regarding the U34 application process are contained in the following program announcement: PAR-15-068
+More detailed instructions regarding the U34 application process are contained in PAR-18-423.

 Contact Program Staff At Least 12 Weeks Prior to Submission